joengelh/docker-ubuntuserver/README.md

 # docker-ubuntuserver
-contianer which can be used for testing on ubuntu, ssh enabled.
+contianer which can be used for testing with ansible, ssh enabled.

 place your public ssh key in ``authorized_keys`` and run ``docker-compose up -d``.